mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 The Almanac briefly ceased to exist but has since [returned to production](https://art19.com/shows/the-writers-almanac).
 Attempts ([1](https://bidwellhollow.com/replacing-the-writers-almanac/), [2](http://theartistsalmanac.org/)) to fill [the void](http://www.wbur.org/hereandnow/2017/12/06/poets-writers-almanac), unfortunately, don't seem to have stuck.

-If there's a podcast feed you like that's not currently available as a Flash Briefing skill, it's actually very straightforward (takes maybe fifteen minutes, no coding involved) to fix that.
+If there's a podcast feed you like that's not currently available as a Flash Briefing skill, it's actually very straightforward to fix that.
-There are two pieces you need to put together.
+Setting it up takes maybe fifteen minutes, and no coding is involved.

 First, you need to create a mirror RSS feed that only serves up the most recent episode of your podcast.
 Otherwise, Alexa will play through *all* the available episodes every time, which probably isn't what you want.
 It's easy (and free) to do this with a RSS to RSS "zap" from [Zapier](https://zapier.com/) where you set your mirror RSS feed to only return one item (e.g., `Max Records` = 1).

-Then, hop on over to Amazon to register a developer account, [click a few buttons](https://developer.amazon.com/docs/flashbriefing/steps-to-create-a-flash-briefing-skill.html), and paste in your Zaipier RSS url.
+Second, hop on over to Amazon to register a developer account, [click a few buttons](https://developer.amazon.com/docs/flashbriefing/steps-to-create-a-flash-briefing-skill.html), and paste in your Zaipier RSS url.
 Once you save the skill, it should become available to "test" on your Alexa devices.
 You can comfortably continue using the skill like this without ever needing to officially publish it.